What Is No-Fault Car Insurance?

 New York requires serious injury demonstrating permanent loss of use of a body organ, member, function, or system; significant limitation of use; medically determined injury preventing substantially all daily activities for 90 of the first 180 days following the accident; or death.

 Pennsylvania operates through its choice system.
 Full tort allows unlimited lawsuits for all injuries.
-Limited tort restricts non-economic damages except for death, serious permanent impairment, or economic losses exceeding $15,000.
+Limited tort restricts non-economic damages except for death, serious permanent impairment of body function, or economic losses exceeding $15,000.

-Major 2026 Changes: Florida PIP Repeal & New Jersey Updates
+Major 2026 Changes: Florida, New Jersey & Hawaii

 Florida: PIP Eliminated July 1, 2026

 Florida is ending its 50-year no-fault PIP system effective July 1, 2026, shifting entirely to a traditional at-fault tort system.
+As of April 2026, the repeal remains confirmed on schedule with no reported delays or postponements.
 This is the most significant no-fault reform in the U.S. in decades.

 New minimum requirements after July 1, 2026: